 - Hard water minerals such as calcium and magnesium in areas that have hard water

-Why is This in My Water?
+Why Is This in My Water?

 Why Should You Invest in a Water Filtration System?

-The solution to having contaminated water is to get a filtration system, which can help to clear out these substances and give you a much better baseline for drinking water.
+The solution to having contaminated water is to get a filtration system, which can help clear out these substances and give you a much better baseline for drinking water.
 There are many health benefits to getting a water filtration system for your family, so let’s look at them:

-Protection Against Harmful Substances: Lead and chlorine are both harmful substances that shouldn’t be drunk and they shouldn’t come in contact with your body at all when it comes to showering or bathing.
+Protection Against Harmful Substances: Lead and chlorine are both harmful substances that shouldn’t be consumed, and they shouldn’t come in contact with your body at all when it comes to showering or bathing.
 Exposing your body to these chemicals and metals can cause health problems over time.

 Healthier Skin and Hair: Having a filtration system for your whole home ensures that the water you’re showering with is filtered as well.
-Unfiltered water can strip the body and hair from natural oils, which means that having filtered water can help to keep your skin and hair looking and feeling better.
+Unfiltered water can strip the body and hair of natural oils, which means that having filtered water can help keep your skin and hair looking and feeling better.

 Filtration for Plumbing Systems